Adrian Rollini: Career

 He continued to work, recording with such artists as Bert Lown, Lee Morse, The Dorsey Brothers, Ben Selvin and Jack Teagarden into the depression of the 30s.
 However, the early 30s saw a shift in musical ideas—away from the "hot", two-beat feel and towards a more staid, conservative sound, and Rollini adapted.
 In 1932–33 he was part of a short-lived experiment with the Bert Lown band using two bass saxophones, Spencer Clark in the rhythm section and Rollini himself as the fourth sax in the reed team.

 In 1933, he formed the Adrian Rollini Orchestra (a studio group assembled for recording), which appeared on Perfect, Vocalion, Melotone, Banner, and Romeo labels.
 While Rollini did manage to assemble some great talent (for example Bunny Berigan, Benny Goodman and Jack Teagarden), these records were more commercial in comparison to his earlier work.
 Several examples have solo work and proto-swing elements, but on the whole the records were meant to sell current pop tunes.
 (Several sides have Rollini on bass sax only to switch to vibraphone during the song.)
-At this time Rollini also appeared as a vibra aphonist with Richard Himber's radio orchestra, playing a strictly secondary role in the large, string-oriented ensemble.
+At this time Rollini also appeared as a vibraphonist with Richard Himber's radio orchestra, playing a strictly secondary role in the large, string-oriented ensemble.

-His other groups would include the Adrian Rollini Quintette, The Adrian Rollini Trio (primarily late 1930s), and Adrian and his Tap Room Gang based in the Hotel President at 234 West 48th Street in New York City.
-He managed Adrian's Tap Room, inside the hotel during the early swing era starting in 1935, as well as leading the small band of 6–8 players.
-He had the Whitby Grill on West 45th Street.
-Both of these were indicative of his inseparability from his professional and social life.
-His clientele in each club was for the most part musicians on a holiday.
-Rollini could be found on the radio working with artists like Kate Smith.
-As if he didn't have enough going for him he turned once again to another phase of his musical venture and opened a store for the sale and repair of musical instruments, known as White Way Musical Products which was located at 1587 Broadway.
-It had long been his belief that the artist playing the instrument knows more about it than the maker concerned only with the mechanics.
+Adrian Rollini was part of several musical groups, including the Adrian Rollini Quintette, the Adrian Rollini Trio (primarily in the late 1930s), and Adrian and his Tap Room Gang, which was based in the Hotel President at 234 West 48th Street in New York City.
+During the early swing era, starting in 1935, he managed Adrian's Tap Room, which was located inside the hotel, as well as leading the small band of 6-8 players.
+He also owned Whitby Grill, which was situated on West 45th Street.
+Both establishments were indicative of his inseparability from his professional and social life.
+His clientele in each club was mostly composed of musicians who were on holiday.
+Rollini was also featured on the radio, working with artists such as Kate Smith.
+As if he did not have enough going for him, he ventured into yet another phase of his musical career and opened a store for the sale and repair of musical instruments.
+The store, known as White Way Musical Products, was located at 1587 Broadway.
+Rollini strongly believed that the artist playing the instrument knows more about it than the maker who is only concerned with the mechanics.
 The shop was a hot spot for autograph hounds who trolled the shop in search of famous band leaders.
-He was also making excursions between the Georgian Room and the Piccadilly Circus Bar, both in the Piccadilly Hotel.
+Rollini also frequented the Georgian Room and the Piccadilly Circus Bar, both located in the Piccadilly Hotel.
 He also began recording for Master and Muzak.